Annotation Techniques for Diverse Autonomous Driving Sensor Streams

 Object detection and instance segmentation are among the most popular computer vision tasks and form the basis for many others, representing a fundamental step of semantic scene understanding.

-At Digital Divide Data, we provide comprehensive data annotation solutions for diverse autonomous driving sensor streams.
+As one of the leading data annotation companies, we provide comprehensive data annotation solutions for diverse autonomous driving sensor streams.